yymao/phys7730/_sources/setup.md

 If you have been using Python on your machine, there is a good chance that you already have `conda` too.

 - If you are using Windows, check if you have "Miniforge Prompt" (or "Miniconda Prompt", "Anaconda Prompt") from your Start menu.
 - If you are using macOS or Linux, check whether the `conda` command is available from a terminal.
+You can do this by running `conda --version` in a terminal.

 If the answer is yes, skip [](sec:install-conda) and jump to [](sec:new-environment) directly.